On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: The Main Result

-where the maximum is taken over all alignments $(\pi,\nu)$.\\ We show that, when $s(1,1)$ is taken large enough, then $\tilde{L}_n$ tends to be larger than $L_n$.
-This is the content of the next theorem: \begin{theorem} Assume that \eqref{score} and \eqref{q} both hold.
-Then, there exist $\epsilon_1,c_1,s>0$ and $s>0$ all independent of $n$, such that if $s(1,1)\geq s$, then
+where the maximum is taken over all the alignments $(\pi,\nu)$.
+We show that, when $s(1,1)$ is taken large enough, then $\tilde{L}_n$ tends to be larger than $L_n$.
+This is the content of the next theorem: